How to Homestead If You’re Flat-out Broke

 You may also be able to grow other vegetables from seed, such as tomatoes, cucumbers, strawberries, and other produce you might find at the store.

 If you simply cannot afford seeds, you might be able to get some for free.
 The best way is to save seeds from your garden from the year before.
-But if you are just starting out, there are other ways to get seeds for free.
+But if you are just starting out, there are other ways to get seeds for nothing i exchange.

 You might ask some of your friends if they have any leftover seeds to share, and this is a great way to get free seeds since most people don’t need to use all of the seeds that come in a packet.